ripanmukherjee/Robotic-Greeter/Development/Database_Code/README.rst

 If psycopg2 import successfully, then you no need to install it again.
 But if you get an error "ImportError: No module named psycopg2" then you need to install it.

-Psycopg2 is an extra module that you need to import here to run this code.
+Psycopg2 is an extra module that you need to import first to run this code.
 To install Psycopg2, please go to the Postgresql_pgAdmin_Installation_ folder.
 Also, you can find the same folder inside the Installation_Documents_ folder.